Nineteen-Day Fast: Definition

 Baháʼu'lláh established the guidelines of the fast in the Kitáb-i-Aqdas, his book of laws.
-Fasting is observed from sunrise to sunset during the Baháʼí month of ʻAlaʼ (between 1/2 March through 19/20 March) and it is the complete abstention from food, and drink.
-Observing the fast is an individual obligation, and is binding on all Baháʼís who have reached the age 15 until the age of 70; it is not enforceable by the Baháʼí administrative institutions.
+Fasting is observed from sunrise to sunset during the Baháʼí month of ʻAlaʼ (between 1/2 March through 19/20 March), and it is the complete abstention from food, and drink.
+Observing the fast is an individual obligation and is binding on all Baháʼís who have reached the age of 15 until the age of 70; it is not enforceable by the Baháʼí administrative institutions.
 Various exemptions are given to the sick, the travelling, and others (see below).

 While Baháʼís are allowed to fast at other times during the year, fasting at other times is not encouraged and is rarely done; Baháʼu'lláh permitted the making of vows to fast, which was a Muslim practice, but he stated that he preferred that such vows be "directed to such objectives as will profit mankind."

 Spiritual nature

-Along with obligatory prayer, it is one of the greatest obligations of a Baháʼí and is intended to bring the person closer to God.
+Along with obligatory prayer, it is one of the greatest obligations of a Baháʼí.
+It is intended to bring the person closer to God.
 Shoghi Effendi, the head of the Baháʼí Faith in the first half of the 20th century, explains that the fast "is essentially a period of meditation and prayer, of spiritual recuperation, during which the believer must strive to make the necessary readjustments in his inner life, and to refresh and reinvigorate the spiritual forces latent in his soul.
 Its significance and purpose are, therefore, fundamentally spiritual in character.
 Fasting is symbolic, and a reminder of abstinence from selfish and carnal desires."

-Fasting impact

-The Baháʼí fast challenges the physical body to enrich the soul.
-It teaches self-restraint as well as detachment from material needs.
-Additionally, fasting aids in developing empathy toward the impoverished and malnourished.
-The nineteen-day practice of intermittent fasting has numerous health benefits, including accelerated weight loss, reduced neurodegeneration, improved cognitive function, prevention of heart diseases and cancers, and increased longevity.
-These benefits are attributable to glucose and food deprivation, resulting in the body tapping into stored fat for energy.
-When the human body operates on energy stored in fat, it goes into ketosis.
-In turn, Metabolic processes increase significantly, leading to a greater rate of caloric efficiency.
-Behaviorally, the fast increases feelings of self-efficacy and mindfulness while decreasing feelings of fatigue, stress, and anxiety.
-Ultimately, the fast has several benefits, but people with compromised health should consult a doctor regarding any concerns before attempting it.

 Laws concerning fasting

-There are laws and practices associated with the Nineteen Day Fast that were established by Baháʼu'lláh in the Kitáb-i-Aqdas, his book of laws.
+There are laws and practices associated with the Nineteen Day Fast that Baháʼu'lláh established in the Kitáb-i-Aqdas, his book of laws.